• Home

 Land O’Lakes CEO takes on agriculture deportations with practicality

 As immigration crackdowns take hold of the agriculture industry, Land O’Lakes CEO Beth Ford is trying to help the farmers she represents as chair of the immigration committee for the Business Roundtable.
-Balancing between farmers’ general support for President Trump and the practicality of her business, Ford tells Fortune that “hope is not a strategy.”
+Balancing between farmers’ general support for President Trump and the practicality of her business, Ford tells Coins2Day that “hope is not a strategy.”

 Canada jumps on American uncertainty